Midwood, Brooklyn: Coney Island Avenue

 station (Zip Code 11230), The Kent Triplex Movie Theater, and other retailers.

 Between Avenue O and Quentin Road are Turkish restaurants and a hookah bar.

-At the corner of Avenue L and Coney Island Avenue, what is believed to be the largest all-kosher supermarket in the United States, Pomegranate, opened in August 2008.
+The United States' largest kosher supermarket opened at the corner of Avenue L and Coney Island Avenue in August 2008.

 Ocean Parkway

 Ocean Parkway is a major tree-lined Brooklyn boulevard, largely featuring apartment houses.
 It is not a shopping district.
 Local one-way traffic lanes are separated from the main roadway by bicycle lanes and running paths.
 Most avenues continue from one side to the other; Avenue K doesn't.
-Ryder Avenue and Roder do neither: Though they are really the same one-way road, their names differ by one letter.
+Ryder Avenue and Roder do neither: Though they are the same one-way road, their names differ by one letter.
 Ryder begins at McDonald Avenue, reaches Ocean Parkway, disappears on the opposite for one short block, then continues as Roder, ending at Coney Island Avenue.

 Movie theaters

 Midwood had several movie theaters, now mostly closed: